dkloving/CS109A_Project/docs/index.md

 ### Problem Statement and Motivation

 Our goal was to figure out which features, drawn from the data available to us, were most predictive of murder rates.
 The motivation behind our goal rests in the simple fact that murder is and has always been a most tragic and detrimental part of society and people's lives.
 Therefore, if it is possible to find generic predictors (e.g., income, education level) of murder rates, doing so could help society learn where to focus efforts to reduce murders (e.g., establish a universal basic income program, provide free education).

+Our goal was to lay the groundwork for future research and public policy decisions by analyzing the degree to which current data sources can provide explanations for varian

 ### Introduction and Description of Data

 Murder is a very tragic aspect of society but it is also a relatively (although not absolutely) rare occurrence.
 That is, while many people get murdered each year, most people die from causes other than murder.
 Solving this problem is important because murder is one of the worst crimes that plague humanity.
 Solving this problem is challenging due to the relative infrequency of murder makes it challenging to predict.
 Furthermore, while we will show that certain predictors tend to be more correlated with murder than others, murder is often a highly personal crime whose circumstances vary widely by instance.

 To do this analysis, we needed two main datasets: one consisting of violent crimes (including murder rate) in each MSA (metropolitan statistical area) and another consisting of Census data about the same MSAs.
 The murder rates, by MSA and year, were scraped from the `ucr.fbi.gov` website (accounting for differences by year in website URL format and HTML table tags), Census data was downloaded from the `factfinder.census.gov` website and CSV files were imported into a Python script.
 Note that the FBI does not provide a standalone rate for murder, only; the rate they provide includes both murders as well as instances of non-negligent manslaughter.
 It is this rate that we are referring to whenever we discuss or model the 'murder' rate.